• Home

 2. Braemar Stone Putt - Suggested weights for this event are in the range of 20 to 28 pounds for the men, and 13 to 18 pounds for the

-women.
-Because of the nature of the implement considerable variation in the weight is allowed.
+variation in the weight is allowed.
 The same rules apply as in the open stone

-putt except that no approach is allowed, the competitor must make a standing throw.
+that no approach is allowed, the competitor must make a standing throw.
 The competitor is allowed to reverse (switching the

 feet upon releasing the stone).